Historical Apoplexy · State Legislative Adaptations · Ohio

 direct result;

-(4) The economist Thorstein Veblen documented in "The Engineers and
+(4) The economist Thorstein Veblen documented in "The Engineers

-capacity by business interests to maintain prices above production
+production capacity by business interests to maintain prices above

-manufacturing: productive capacity was deliberately idled or
+happened to Ohio manufacturing: productive capacity was deliberately

-plant, which closed in 2019 after fifty-three (53) years of
+Lordstown Assembly plant, which closed in 2019 after fifty-three

 FINDINGS RELATING TO THE STRUCTURAL IMPERATIVE FOR STATE